superfliege/azure-docs.de-de/articles/machine-learning/team-data-science-process/explore-data-hive-tables.md

 ms.date: 11/09/2017
 ms.author: tdsp
 ms.custom: seodec18, previous-author=deguhath, previous-ms.author=deguhath
-ms.openlocfilehash: 863177eef8b58c0bbea76daa12fff079909a5a6d
+ms.openlocfilehash: c9761ade493641b6445cf151424f9598ab25e384
-ms.sourcegitcommit: 698a3d3c7e0cc48f784a7e8f081928888712f34b
+ms.sourcegitcommit: 5839af386c5a2ad46aaaeb90a13065ef94e61e74
 ms.translationtype: HT
 ms.contentlocale: de-DE
-ms.lasthandoff: 01/31/2019
+ms.lasthandoff: 03/19/2019
-ms.locfileid: "55451309"
+ms.locfileid: "57880091"
 ---
-# <a name="explore-data-in-hive-tables-with-hive-queries"></a>Durchsuchen von Daten in Hive-Tabellen mithilfe von Hive-Abfragen
+# <a name="explore-data-in-hive-tables-with-hive-queries"></a>Explore data in Hive tables with Hive queries

-Dieser Artikel enthält Hive-Beispielskripts, die zum Durchsuchen von Daten in Hive-Tabellen in einem HDInsight Hadoop-Cluster verwendet werden.
+This article provides sample Hive scripts that are used to explore data in Hive tables in an HDInsight Hadoop cluster.

-Dieser Task ist ein Schritt im [Team Data Science-Prozess](overview.md).
+This task is a step in the [Team Data Science Process](overview.md).

-## <a name="prerequisites"></a>Voraussetzungen
+## <a name="prerequisites"></a>Prerequisites
-In diesem Artikel wird davon ausgegangen, dass Sie Folgendes abgeschlossen haben:
+This article assumes that you have:

-* Sie haben ein Azure-Speicherkonto erstellt.
-Anweisungen finden Sie unter [Erstellen eines Azure-Speicherkontos](../../storage/common/storage-quickstart-create-account.md).
+* Created an Azure storage account.
+If you need instructions, see [Create an Azure Storage account](../../storage/common/storage-quickstart-create-account.md)
-* Sie haben einen angepassten Hadoop-Cluster mit dem HDInsight-Dienst bereitgestellt.
-Anweisungen hierzu finden Sie unter [Anpassen von Azure HDInsight Hadoop-Clustern für die erweiterte Analyse](customize-hadoop-cluster.md).
+* Provisioned a customized Hadoop cluster with the HDInsight service.
+If you need instructions, see [Customize Azure HDInsight Hadoop Clusters for Advanced Analytics](customize-hadoop-cluster.md).
-* Sie haben die Daten in Hive-Tabellen auf Azure HDInsight Hadoop-Clustern hochgeladen.
-Wenn dies nicht der Fall ist, führen Sie die unter [Erstellen und Laden von Daten in Hive-Tabellen](move-hive-tables.md) beschriebenen Schritte zum Hochladen von Daten in Hive-Tabellen aus.
+* The data has been uploaded to Hive tables in Azure HDInsight Hadoop clusters.
+If it has not, follow the instructions in [Create and load data to Hive tables](move-hive-tables.md) to upload data to Hive tables first.
-* Sie haben den Remotezugriff auf den Cluster aktiviert.
-Anweisungen finden Sie unter [Zugreifen auf den Hauptknoten von Hadoop-Clustern](customize-hadoop-cluster.md).
+* Enabled remote access to the cluster.
+If you need instructions, see [Access the Head Node of Hadoop Cluster](customize-hadoop-cluster.md).
-* Informationen zum Übermitteln von Hive-Abfragen finden Sie unter [Übermitteln von Hive-Abfragen](move-hive-tables.md#submit)
+* If you need instructions on how to submit Hive queries, see [How to Submit Hive Queries](move-hive-tables.md#submit)

-## <a name="example-hive-query-scripts-for-data-exploration"></a>Hive-Beispielabfrageskripts für das Durchsuchen von Daten
+## <a name="example-hive-query-scripts-for-data-exploration"></a>Example Hive query scripts for data exploration
-1. Abrufen der Anzahl der Vorkommen pro Partition `SELECT <partitionfieldname>, count(*) from <databasename>.<tablename> group by <partitionfieldname>;`
+1. Get the count of observations per partition  `SELECT <partitionfieldname>, count(*) from <databasename>.<tablename> group by <partitionfieldname>;`
-2. Abrufen der Anzahl der Vorkommen pro Tag `SELECT to_date(<date_columnname>), count(*) from <databasename>.<tablename> group by to_date(<date_columnname>);`
+2. Get the count of observations per day  `SELECT to_date(<date_columnname>), count(*) from <databasename>.<tablename> group by to_date(<date_columnname>);`
-3. Abrufen der Ebenen in einer Kategoriespalte:
+3. Get the levels in a categorical column
     `SELECT  distinct <column_name> from <databasename>.<tablename>`
-4. Abrufen der Anzahl von Ebenen in Kombination zweier kategorischer Spalten `SELECT <column_a>, <column_b>, count(*) from <databasename>.<tablename> group by <column_a>, <column_b>`
+4. Get the number of levels in combination of two categorical columns  `SELECT <column_a>, <column_b>, count(*) from <databasename>.<tablename> group by <column_a>, <column_b>`
-5. Abrufen der Verteilung der numerischen Spalten:
+5. Get the distribution for numerical columns
     `SELECT <column_name>, count(*) from <databasename>.<tablename> group by <column_name>`
-6. Extrahieren von Datensätzen durch Zusammenführen von zwei Tabellen:
+6. Extract records from joining two tables

         SELECT
             a.<common_columnname1> as <new_name1>,